 Set Up a Webhook Destination

-All possible webhook events that can be sent to your destination are documented in the Webhookssection of the guides, which aslo contains the guide for validating those webhooks.
+For the complete list of all possible webhook events that can be sent to your destination, see the Webhooks section of the guides.
+It also includes a guide on validating those webhooks.

 ParameterTypeRequiredDescription